Skip to main content

 Our testers preferred to wear their devices on their belt loop or in their purse or pocket.
 According to one tester, “If you're wearing it as a necklace, the lanyard is thick and not that pretty, and it's obvious it's a medical alert system.”

-We chose MobileHelp as the Life Alert alternative with the “Best Value” for its home models, offered at a monthly fee of $24.95.
+MobileHelp is our top choice for those who want the most for their money.
+Unlike Life Alert, MobileHelp’s pricing is transparent.
 There are no activation or equipment fees, and the company offers discounts periodically.
 If you pay annually, you also can receive a free lockbox, which helps if emergency services need to enter your home.

 MobileHelp